Feedback

 Such treacherous tactics, when funded by big money, leave little room for merit, if any, hence their constant shameless lies.

 As a direct consequence, the quality of all financially-successful technologies and products falls – like the know-how and even the Temple of Knowledge (private and public academic research) is corrupted from top to bottom.
-In the total lack of sanctions because the authorities were selected and/or paid to look elsewhere, it is not accidental that the worldwide 2019 health crisis has been yet another perfect execution of this lame tactic (by the same people): if constant sabotage has worked on software, why not do it to humans?
+In the total lack of sanctions because the authorities were selected and/or paid to look elsewhere, it is not accidental that the worldwide 2019 health crisis has been yet another perfect execution of this lame tactic (by the same people): if constant sabotage has worked on computers, why not do it to humans?

 A Self-Evaluated 'expert', aiming to make the form match the function (HAProxy's Willy Tarreau photo ranking first on three search engines)

 I have been really busy working hard for a while.
-They, instead, troll competitors, an activity consuming almost all their agenda, hence the poor progress of their products: Nginx, like all the other servers listed on Wikipedia, are hundred times slower than G-WAN!
+They, instead, troll competitors, an activity consuming almost all their agenda, hence the poor progress of their products: NGINX, like all the other servers listed on Wikipedia, are hundred times slower than G-WAN!

 That's how I learned about Willy Tarreau (HAProxy), a self-evaluated, well-promoted "expert", aiming to make the form match the function.